 Most of caves in Bhaja are viharas – ancient Buddhist monasteries.
 Seven caves contain inscriptions informing about their benefactors, such as inscription left by Maharathi Kosikiputi Vihnudata in the 2nd century AD.

-Interesting and somewhat mysterious monument is an irregular excavation some 50 metres from the great chaitya.
+Interesting and somewhat mysterious monument is an irregular excavation some 50 meters from the great chaitya.
 It contains a group of rock-cut stupas.
 5 of these stupas are located inside a rock-cut chamber and 9 – outside.
 It is identified as a cemetery.
 Some stupas are inscribed with the names of sthaviras – early orthodox Buddhists.

 One of the last caves to the south, vihara (Cave No. 18.) contains rectangular hall with a front pillared verandah.
 This vihara contains two cells – one at the back and one – at the right side.
 Pillars have square base and top and octagonal middle part.